hatemosphere/protonvpn-wg-config-generate/README.md

 - **Allowed IPs**: Both IPv4 (0.0.0.0/0) and IPv6 (::/0) routes are included

 You can override the defaults by explicitly specifying `-dns` and `-allowed-ips` flags.

+## Secure Core

+Secure Core is ProtonVPN's premium feature that routes your traffic through multiple servers before leaving the VPN network:

+- First hop: Through secure servers in privacy-friendly countries (Switzerland, Iceland, Sweden)
+- Second hop: To your chosen destination country
+- Provides additional protection against network-based attacks
+- Use the `-secure-core` flag to enable this feature
+- Note: Secure Core servers may have higher latency due to the multi-hop routing

+**Important Notes:**
+- Secure Core servers don't support P2P, so P2P filtering is automatically disabled when using `-secure-core`
+- The country filter always applies to **exit countries** - where your traffic appears to come from
+- Server names show both entry and exit countries (e.g., "IS-NL#1" = Iceland → Netherlands)
+- Entry countries for Secure Core are always privacy-friendly: Switzerland (CH), Iceland (IS), Sweden (SE)

 ## Authentication